JohannesGaessler/stable-diffusion-insights/convergence/README.md

 Presumably this is due to technical limitations of their implementations: it was not possible to go beyond 500 steps so the reference images relative to which the differences are calculated may not have sufficiently converged.

+For practical purposes LMS seems to be the fastest.
+Heun and DPM 2 are a close second.
+Euler is significantly slower.
+DDIM and PLMS cannot be compared because the fit results are bad.